mirzaakhena/sse/README.md

 stopChan := make(chan int)
 ```

-We define the goroutine and run it immediately to listen the message from server.
+We define the goroutine and run it immediately to listen the message.
 Any message will goes to messageChan and any error (connection closed) will trigger the stopChan channel
 ```
 go func() {